HONOOUR/Jieun/content/pages/about.md

 ## Work Experience

-work as an software engineer since 2018
+work as a software engineer since 2018

 ## Skills